How to fix Recovery Pending State Error in SQL Server Database?

 Reasons behind Recovery Pending State in SQL Server

-There are several reasons why a SQL Server database may enter the recovery pending state.
-Some of the common causes include:
+There are several factors that can cause a SQL Server database to enter a recovery pending state.
+Some common causes include:

-1. Hardware failure: If the storage media on which the database files are stored fails or becomes corrupted, the SQL Server database may enter the recovery pending state.
+- Hardware Failure: If the storage media holding the database files fails or is corrupted, the SQL Server database may go into the recovery pending state.

-5. Database shutdown during a transaction: If the SQL Server database is shut down during a transaction, it can leave the database in an inconsistent state and cause it to enter the recovery pending state upon restart.
+- Improper Shutdown During Transactions: Shutting down the SQL Server database during a transaction may leave the database in an inconsistent state, causing it to enter the recovery pending state upon restart.

 Methods to Fix Recovery Pending in SQL Server Database Issue